moogacs/docs.buf.build/docs/reference/inputs.md

 title: Inputs
 ---

-The various I/O options for `buf` can seem daunting and overly complex, so we'll break down how this all fits together.
+The various I/O options for `buf` may seem a bit daunting, so we'll break down how this all fits together.

 In general, an input is a collection of `.proto` files used by many of the `buf` commands.